inariksit/cclaw-zettelkasten/legal_ontology.md

 [!["Things are the subjects of dominion or property, as distinguished from person.
 They are distributed into three kinds: (1) Things real or immovable, comprehending lands, tenements, and hereditable: (2) things personal or movable, comprehending goods and chattels: and (3) things mixed. partaking of the characteristics of the trio former"](https://raw.githubusercontent.com/inariksit/cclaw-zettelkasten/master/things.png "Things defined in Black's Law Dictionary")](https://en.wikisource.org/wiki/Page:Black%27s_Law_Dictionary_(Second_Edition).djvu/1161){#pic .ui .floated .right .medium .image}

-Model legal knowledge in an <ontology>.
+Formal decription of the legal domain[^1] in an <ontology>.

 _"Good news: lawyers have been doing it almost as long as Aristotle-and you all think like ontology engineers"_ -- [Burkhard Schafer, ReMeP 2020](https://www.remep.net/wp-content/uploads/2020/06/Burkhart-Schafer_Legal-Ontologies-a-very-short-introduction_ReMeP2020.pptx.pdf)

 (See also rest of the slides from ReMeP 2020's panel [Legal Ontologies: Why Are They Relevant In Practice?](https://www.remep.net/materials-2020/))

 ## Types of legal ontologies
 For explanation on core, domain and lexical ontology, see <ontology_interoperability>.

 ### Legal core ontologies